kiyagak/OpenVAS-Portfolio/README.md

 # OpenVAS-Portfolio
-A portfolio showcasing my use of OpenVAS, a vulnerability scanner that users community and commercial threat feeds to identify vulnerabilities within systems and networks.
+A portfolio showcasing my use of OpenVAS, a vulnerability scanner that uses community and commercial threat feeds to identify vulnerabilities within systems and networks.

 # Installation Steps

-I installed OpenVAS on Kali Linux, a Debian-based Linux distribution which includes OpenVAS in its official repositories.
+I installed OpenVAS on Kali Linux, a Debian-based Linux distribution that includes OpenVAS in its official repositories.

 Update your system packages: